vincentchachere/osticket-prereqs/README.md

 ***

-### 28.C ) Refresh the osTicket site in your browse observe the changes
+### 28.C ) Refresh the osTicket site in your browser and observe the changes

 - Go to: `sites` > `Default` > `osTicket`